andR3Scr1pTx86/courses-playground/README.md

 # 🚀 Courses Playground

-This repository is my dedicated space for structured projects, hands-on labs, and assignments from online learning platforms.
+This repository is my dedicated space for practical and theoretical content from public and private courses, etc.

 ---